amber-lang/amber-docs/docs/advanced_syntax/builtins.md

 ## Nameof

-For more advanced commands, you might need the mangled name of a variable.
+For more advanced commands, you might need the name of the variable in the compiled script.
 The `nameof` keyword provides this functionality.

 For example, this allows you to perform operations like: